 Preempt signal should attempt a graceful shutdown of your workload and start an automated process that replaces the spot VM.
 For more information, see:

-Build a deployment system.
 Your orchestration needs an automated pipeline to deploy new spot VMs when evicted.
 The pipeline should run outside the interruptible workload itself to ensure permanence.
 The way the deployment pipeline should work depends on the eviction policy you've selected for your spot VMs.

 For a delete policy, we recommend building a pipeline that uses different VM sizes and deploys to different regions.
 For a stop/deallocated policy, the deployment pipeline will need two distinct actions.
 For the initial creation of a VM, the pipeline needs to deploy the right size VMs to the right location.
 For an evicted VM, the pipeline needs to try to restart the VM until it works.
 A combination of Azure Monitor alerts and Azure Functions is one of several ways to automate a deployment system.
 The pipeline could use bicep templates.
 They're declarative and idempotent and represent a best practice for infrastructure deployment.

-Prepare for immediate eviction.
 It's possible that your spot VM will be designated for eviction as soon as it's created and even before your workload is executed.
 Just because there was capacity to create a spot VM, doesn't mean it will persist.
 Spot VMs have no availability guarantees (SLAs) after creation.
 Your orchestration needs to account for immediate evictions.
 The

 Preempt signal will still provide a minimum of 30-seconds advance notice of the eviction.

 We recommend incorporating VM health checks into your orchestration to prepare for immediate evictions.
 Orchestration for immediate evictions can't rely on the Schedule Events

 Preempt signal.
 Only the VM itself can query the